enso-org/enso-archive/doc/design/types/types.md

   automating the proof steps (c.f. f-star), or interactive theorem proving.
 - While this allows people to express safety guarantees in the type system, it is a natural consequence of Enso's design.
+- The ability to run arbitrary code at the type level.

 # Steps